 Acquisition of skills

 Employers consistently say that young people often lack key workplace skills.
-We want all our pupils to be well prepared for the demands of the working environment so that they really stand out at interview and flourish in a range of professional environments.
+We want all our pupils to be well prepared for the demands of the workplace so that they really stand out at interview and flourish in a range of professional environments.

 Lower School, Middle School and Sixth Form provide plenty of opportunities to develop and to practise communication, teamwork, initiative and leadership skills as encompassed in our Values and Virtues.
 The more involved pupils become in the life of the school, the greater their opportunities.

 Opportunities to get involved